Request a review of your group home, foster home or treatment centre placement

 Filing an application with the CFSRB

-To file an application, call 416-327-4673 or toll- free 1-888-728-8823 and ask to speak with a case coordinator.
+To file an application, call 416-327-4673 or toll- free 1-888-728-8823 and ask to speak with a case processing officer.
 You can also complete the Application for review of a residential placement and mail or fax it to the CFSRB.

 After you file